IvanBioli/ML-Project_1/README.md

 07.10.2021 - All functions implemented

+14.10.2021 - Optimized regressor

-14.10.2021 - First draft of report
+21.10.2021 - First draft of report

-21.10.2021 - Optimized regressor

 28.10.2021 - Finished version of code / report

 01.11.2021 - Finishing touches

 ## Optimization ideas
-[ ] Preprocessing
+- [ ] Preprocessing
-  [ ] Remove features that are not relevant
+  - [ ] Remove features that are not relevant
-  [ ] Boost features that really matter
+  - [ ] Boost features that really matter
-  [ ] Check for values that are automatically set at some values (they might be outliers, but be careful because there could be outliers in the test dataset)
+  - [ ] Check for values that are automatically set at some values (they might be outliers, but be careful because there could be outliers in the test dataset)
-  [ ] Do some research on preprocessing
+  - [ ] Do some research on preprocessing
-  [ ] Understand which features affect most our predictions
+  - [ ] Understand which features affect most our predictions

-[ ] Iterative Optimization
+- [ ] Iterative Optimization
-  [ ] Ideal parameters for GD, SGD and other algorithms [ ] Try different loss functions (MSE is a lot affected by outliers) [ ] Change the step size every iteration
+  - [ ] Ideal parameters for GD, SGD and other algorithms
+  - [ ] Try different loss functions (MSE is a lot affected by outliers)
+  - [ ] Change the step size every iteration
-  [ ] Stopping criterion
+  - [ ] Stopping criterion

-[ ] New approach
+- [ ] New approach
-  [ ] Ensemble regressor
+  - [ ] Ensemble regressor

 ## File structure